The Small Business Guide to Cyber Attacks

 Cyber security is as important for small businesses as it is for large corporations.
 To avoid falling victim to cybercrime and the consequences that come with it, make it a priority to enforce data security procedures and to install adequate antivirus and antispyware software.

-It’s also worth considering having cyber insurance for your business, which can help to cover the costs of data recovery, system repairs, reputation management and legal defence if your business was targeted by a cyber-attack.
+It’s also worth considering having cyber insurance as part of your small business insurance, which can help to cover the costs of data recovery, system repairs, reputation management and legal defence if your business was targeted by a cyber-attack.